ucsb-seclab/harden-HBFA/blogs/2021-12-19/README.md

 The transformation is so easy that it could be done by a simple program or script, e.g. `Mde2Cde.py`.
 ![RedfishCredentialDxe.c](RedfishCredentialDxe.c.diff.png)

-There are only two things to to:<br>
+There are only two things to do:<br>
 1. rename the `xyzEntryPoint()` definition from<br>`EFI_STATUS EFIAPI xyzEntryPoint (EFI_HANDLE ImageHandle, EFI_SYSTEM_TABLE   *SystemTable)` <br>to<br> `EFI_STATUS  main(int argc, char** argv)`<BR><BR>
 2. define and initialize `ImageHandle` and `SystemTable` as local variables in `main()`<br>
 ```EFI_HANDLE        ImageHandle = (void*)argv[-2];   // get ImageHandle from CdePkg argv[-2] backdoor```<br>